Financing Your Legal Education

 Open All Tabs

-The Free Application for Federal Student Aid (FAFSA) is your application for all federal loans available to Miami Law students.
-Submit your FAFSA as soon as possible after it is released (December 1) so that your financial aid package is available to review as you make your decision to attend Miami Law.
+The Free Application for Federal Student Aid (FAFSA) serves as the application for the federal loan available to Miami Law students.
+Submit your FAFSA as soon as possible after it is released (October 1) so that your financial aid package is available to review as you make your decision to attend Miami Law.

 When entering the school information, please select Florida under State and type Miami Law under School Name.
 To verify that you entered the correct school name, you will see that the Federal School Code for the Univ of Miami School of Law is E00532.